nromanen/devops_2025/kateryna_kravchuk/task_19/task_19.md

     python-version: '3.12'
 ```

-> Here and in the following steps, *output* will ge gathered from the finished pipeline, just splitted into steps, which were currently described.
+> Here and in the following steps, *output* will ge gathered from the finished pipeline, just split into steps, which were currently described.

 **Output:**